michaelharlow/michaelharlow/README.md

 # 💫 About Me:
 🔭 I'm currently working at Cerner (recently quired by Oracle) in an internship in software development!
-🌱 I'm looking to learn more about full stack development tools and the Rust programming language this year!
+<br>🌱 I'm looking to learn more about full stack development tools and the Rust programming language this year!
-⚡ Fun Fact about me: I love studying languages and running races!
+<br>⚡ Fun Fact about me: I love studying languages and running races!

 ## 🌐 Socials: